Hans Wegner: Supplier issues and decline in popularity

 US imports of Wegner's furniture declined in the late 1960s due to an ill-fated deal with Georg Jensen, Inc (the New York agency for Georg Jensen and a premier retailer for Danish home goods).
 In this agreement, Salesco gave Georg Jensen exclusive distribution rights within the United States.
-Georg Jensen added a hefty premium on all of Wegner's furniture which frustrated interior designers who balked at paying 3-4 times the retail prices in Denmark.
+Georg Jensen added a hefty premium on all of Wegner's furniture which frustrated interior designers who balked at paying 3–4 times the retail prices in Denmark.
 When Georg Jensen shuttered in 1968, the US was left without a distributor for Salesco's five manufacturers.
 Johannes Hansen was not a member of the organization and was unaffected by this.

 The issues with the Georg Jensen deal were happening in the backdrop of a much larger and looming issue facing Danish furniture imports.
-In the late 1960s through the 1990s, Danish furniture suffered from an exhausted international market, a surge in low quality furniture from Denmark that lessened its allure, and rampant plagiarism from aboard.
-The Newer trends like bean bags, Eero Aarnio's Ball Chair from Finland, and the Memphis Group's colorful furniture from Italy were now seen as more appealing.
+In the late 1960s through the 1990s, Danish furniture suffered from an exhausted international market, a surge in low quality furniture from Denmark that lessened its allure, and rampant plagiarism from abroad.
+The newer trends like bean bags, Eero Aarnio's Ball Chair from Finland, and the Memphis Group's colourful furniture from Italy were now seen as more appealing.
 In addition to changes in style preferences, customers' shopping habits had changed to favor affordable and lower-cost furniture over a single investment that would last their lifetime.

 In 1969, the Knoll furniture company acquired the U.S. distribution rights for the Wegner designs manufactured by Johannes Hansen in Copenhagen.
 The collection included over a dozen chairs and a cabinet design.